 Click on the course where you want to add content.
-At the course home page, you need to enabling editing by selecting the button, “Turn editing on,” in the upper right hand corner of your screen, or by selecting “Turn editing on” from the list of options in the “Administration” block:
+At the course home page, you need to enabling editing by selecting the larger gear in the upper right and from that drop down click on “Turn editing on”

 After enabling editing, the page refreshes and a banner informs your that you can “Drag and drop files onto course sections to upload them”:

 As you drag one or more files from your desktop to the location on your course page where you want the file to appear, you will be prompted “Add file(s) here”.